maheshj01/searchfield/README.md

 ### Support for Overlays

-- With v0.5.0 Searchfield now supports Overlays which shows the suggestions floating on top of the Ui.
+- With v0.5.0 Searchfield now adds support for Overlays which shows the suggestions floating on top of the Ui.
 - The position of suggestions is dynamic based on the space available for the suggestions to expand within the viewport.
 - Overlay is enabled by default, You can disable this floating suggestions by passing the property `hasOverlay=false`.
 - However Theres also a known issue, when toggling `hasOverflow` from false to true you should manually do a hot restart to make it work.